 I tried to learn a few of the old techniques and want to show you the very fist one today.
 This is a straw weaving craft in the shape of a heart.
 It’s quite easy to do, so try it out and tell me how you like it.

 For this straw weaving craft you need a technique that’s called “Arrow Plait“.

-You can buy dried straw in craft supply stores, but for the traditional weaving you’ll need long straw with the grain still attached to it.
+You can buy dried straw in some craft supply stores, but for the traditional weaving you’ll need long straw with the grain ears still attached to it (available here*).
 For the straw weaving craft of the heart, I used wheat.
 But you can also use rye or barley.
 Cut the straw right before it’s ripe.
 Of course you’ll need to ask the permission of the field owner beforehand.

 Before you can weave the straw, you need to prepare it.
 Let the straw soak in warm water for a little while.
 You should leave it in there for at least 30 minutes, but 2 hours would be even better.
 I coudn’t find a container that was big enough for the long straw, so I used the baby pool instead! 😀

 1. Let the straw soak in warm water for a few hours.
 If you skip that step, the straw will break when you try to bend it.

 2. Tie 7 straws together just below the head.
 Use strong twine or thin floral wire.

 3. Arrange the straws with the heads to the bottom.
 One straw should be in the middle (it will stay there for the whole pattern.), 3 straws on the right and 3 straws on the left side.